whatsapp us

 For delivery within Gurgaon, our transport team coordinates with the building security for elevator access and unloading bay availability.

-Our installation team — trained in-house, not outsourced labour — arrives with the complete kitchen kit and the installation drawing.
+The installation team arrives with the complete kitchen kit and the installation drawing.
 The process:

 1. Mark reference lines on the wall (level, plinth height, wall unit position)